 - 5 Landing Page Headline Formulas You Can Test Today

-- The 7 Point Checklist For Powerful Landing Page Copy
+- The 7-Point Checklist for Powerful Landing Page Copy

-Do This: Ask if your CTA (and surrounding area) clearly says what it does, triggers a response, and is designed in a way that contrasts with the rest of the site.
+Do this: Ask if your CTA (and surrounding area) clearly says what it does, triggers a response, and is designed in a way that contrasts with the rest of the site.

 If you’ve been focusing on all the details of the story, your call to action is just a gate to the next chapter where whatever pain they were having doesn’t exist any more.

-- Which Color Converts The Best
+- Which Button Color Converts the Best?

-Step 11 – Start A/B Testing
+Step 11: Start A/B testing

-Do This: Create a document all of the alternative ideas & you’ve had for copy, design, images etc. and form hypothesis as to why these may also work.
+Do this: Create a document all of the alternative ideas you’ve had for copy, design, images etc. and form hypothesis as to why these may also work.

 If this is your first time creating a landing page, you have two options:

-- Build two equally strong pages targeting the same keyword, run them both, see which performs better, optimize the winning landing page accordingly.
+- Build two equally strong pages targeting the same keyword, run them both, see which performs better, and optimize the winning landing page accordingly.

-Objective: “Get more people to buy software”
+Objective: “Get more people to buy software.”

-- How We Improved Landing Page Conversion
+- Case Study: How We Improved Landing Page Conversions by 79.3%

 If you think of your landing page as a way to tell the story of how your prospect’s life gets better, and use what you know about how the brain processes text and images, you can create a “hook” that gets them wanting more.